People of Praise, Supreme Court nominee Amy Coney Barrett's small faith community, has deep roots in Minnesota

 A side entrance opens to Trinity School, a private Christian school serving 239 students, grades 6 to 12.
 Girls and boys are generally in separate classrooms.

-It is academically rigorous, the only school in the state to earn the blue ribbon award from the U.S. Department of Education three times.
+It is academically rigorous, winning the blue ribbon award from the U.S. Department of Education three times.

 "Your child will graduate having read and discussed original texts by authors like Homer, Aristotle, Augustine and Dostoevsky," says the school website.